The secondary markets in TCs include:

 - Publishing indicative prices and interest rates;

-- Quoting negotiable purchase and selling prices on one or more selected electronic trading platforms, an obligation for primary dealers but not for recognized dealers.
+- Quoting negotiable purchase and selling prices on one or more selected electronic trading platforms, an obligation for primary dealers.

 Depending on the counterparty, the operations of these dealers are classified by: